loft-demos/vcluster-platform-demo-app-template/vind-demo-cluster/README.md

 ## Files In This Folder

 - [`vcluster.yaml`](./vcluster.yaml)
-  starts the `vind` management cluster with Argo CD, ESO, and the initial in-cluster Argo CD cluster secret
+  template for starting the `vind` management cluster with Argo CD, ESO, vCluster Platform, and the initial in-cluster Argo CD cluster secret
 - [`eso-cluster-store.yaml`](./eso-cluster-store.yaml)
   defines a 1Password-backed ESO `ClusterSecretStore` for the `vind` cluster
 - [`bootstrap-external-secrets.yaml`](./bootstrap-external-secrets.yaml)